Gender and food security: No difference in food security among female and male-headed households in indigenous ethnic groups in Bangladesh

-Single obese mothers in USA
+Gender and Food Security in the United States

+In the United States, food insecurity impacts a wide-range of households across country but is highest among households led by women and women who live alone.
+Additionally, Black and Latinx single mothers are disproportionately impacted.

 Low food security does not only display itself in hunger and decrease in body size, but also in weight-gaining.
 According to a number of studies showing the linkage between low food security and sex differences, low food security is linked to being over-weight and "gaining 5 pounds or more in one year, but only among women".
 "Very low food security is associated with being underweight, but again only for women".

 An empirical research is conducted between mothers and non-mothers in the US to understand the relation between "motherness" in gaining weight for women.
 The research found statistically significant association between "motherness" and "food insecurity".
 Relatively income-restrained single mothers, in parallel to the requirements of traditional expectations and socially constructed roles for them, risk their individual health by skipping meals, eat less or consume high-calorie but nutritionally-poor food, in order to provide food security of their children.

+Food insecurity in minority communities in the United States is largely due to low wages, food deserts, and racism.